DentyTxR/SCPSL-Translation-Collection/Menu Translations/readme.md

 * Fiery Red Menu
 * Purple Void Menu (dark)

-## To download a theme just down the ZIP theme you want and extract it
+## To download a theme just download the ZIP theme you want and extract it

 ## Previews